DimitriPalmer22/Studio-Docs/Projects/Summer Project/Narrative/11-30 Narrative Notes.md

 - The outside light should be more purple rather than bright white
 - Maybe replace a lot of the lights with more windows?

+### MikelPOCLLevel
+- There's a little staircase off to the side.
+Cover it with debris

 ### BrianKit3POC_Copy
 - There's a point you can fall out the map